henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 **Note:** Notify and drawer both use this soft API to control content access and require no additional configuration.
 This API will be turned into a hard API at some point in the near future.

 #### Tab wrapping
-To enable tab wrapping, such that tabbing beyond the popup will return the user to the first tabbable element in the popup, add `{{{a11y_wrap_focus}}` to the end of your popup template.
+To enable 'tab wrapping' - where tabbing beyond the popup will return the user to the first tabbable element in the popup - add `{{{a11y_wrap_focus}}` to the end of your popup template.

-**Note:** Notify and drawer both use this API and require no additional modifications.
+**Note:** Notify and Drawer both already implement this API and so require no additional modifications.
+Making use of these is therefore highly recommended.

 ### Navigation
 #### Links vs buttons
-Buttons and links which change the browser url and/or load new content that isn't a modal popup should have an implied or declared [`[role="link"]`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_link_role) attribute.
+Buttons and links which change the browser URL and/or load new content (that isn't a modal popup) should have an implied or declared [`[role="link"]`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_link_role) attribute.

 Adapt Framework v4 applies this principle throughout by having [`[role="link"]`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_link_role) on all navigation buttons.